mc08662/mc08662.github.io/index.md

 ### Research
 The subject of my PhD are cavitating flows with potential bio-engineering applications.

 Cavitation is the phenomenon of vaporization of liquids, not through heating (boiling), but through acceleration.
-A ship propeller can accelerate the ambient water that abruptly and severely that the static pressure falls bellow the saturation value and the water turns to vapour.
+A ship propeller can accelerate the ambient water so abruptly and severely that the static pressure falls bellow the saturation value and the water turns into vapour.
 The induced vapour cavities turn back to liquid water after a short period, often following an implosion, which could damage mechanical structure and equipment.

 The work is motivated by the potential of cavitation induction in blood flow through a prosthetic mechanical heart valve, reported by some experiments in the past.